 As technology moves forward, so does the event industry.
-Thanks to event registration software, you don’t have to print hundreds or thousands of paper invitations anymore, mail them to attendees, and wait for them to respond.
-Online registration has effectively streamlined this process and is now becoming seen as standard practice today, whether it be for a small seminar or huge international conference or trade show.
+Thanks to event registration software, you no longer have to print hundreds or thousands of paper invitations, mail them to attendees, and wait for them to respond.
+Online registration has effectively streamlined this process and is now standard practice, whether it’s for a small seminar or huge international conference or trade show.

-On top of the convenience they bring, event registration software reduces your company’s environmental footprint by going digital.
-You can also customise tickets and badges, which helps strengthen your branding and your guests can register anytime, anywhere.
+On top of the convenience it brings, event registration software helps reduce your company’s carbon footprint by taking the process online.
+You can also customise tickets and badges, which helps strengthen your branding, and your guests have the flexibility to register anytime, anywhere.

 There are a lot of software solutions out there and the process of selecting the right one can be overwhelming.
 We’ve laid out these guidelines that you can follow:

 The point of automation is to make things more convenient.
-See if the software allows for a free trial run.
+See if the software offers a free trial run.
 This way, you can test the platform before committing.
-To give a more objective perspective, you can also ask someone in your team who isn’t too familiar with your process to test run the software and see how intuitive it is.
+To get a more objective perspective, you can also ask someone in your team who isn’t too familiar with your process to test run the software and see how intuitive it is.

-Even if a software has a multitude of features available, you need to make sure that these will work well with your overall event management process:
+Even if the software has a multitude of features available, you need to make sure that these will work well with your overall event management process: